 Halloween in Gozo is a vibrant affair with lots of local events in the main villages and throughout the bars and restaurants.
-Most venues go for a spooky makeover and up the anti- on events at this time of year.
-The weather is still warm, the sea is at it’s best and the nights are still lighter than most of Europe.
+Most venues go for a spooky makeover and up the anti-on events at this time of year.

 Check out our Events pages for what’s going on where.

-Whether you love or loathe this seasonal celebration, carving pumpkins is a great way to entertain the family at home.
-Especially little ones but a pumpkin is not the only thing that lends itself to a funny face pineapples work well too so we are keeping things tropical this Halloween and we invite you to join in the fun.
-The shape of this delicious fruit really lends itself to imagining all kinds of faces, and it already comes with its own hairdo!
+Dressing up and carving pumpkins is a great way to entertain the family at home, especially little ones but a pumpkin is not the only thing that lends itself to a funny face!
+Pineapples work well too so we invite you to join in the fun.

 Here’s the recipe!